 The psychiatrist said the main cause of this is most likely due to the trauma I experienced as a child and other social stressors I have been faced with in my late teens.
 At the age of twelve I was separated from my parents and placed in foster care along with my younger sister and my brother who was just months old.
 I remember to this day sitting in a room within the social work office waiting for the social worker to find a family that were willing to take us, I was so upset after having been taken away from my parents but I had to be strong for my younger siblings.
 It was nearer five o’clock when we were told they had found a family for us and we were all going together, I remember getting in to the car and feeling scared all the way there, we arrived and then it was the long walk to the front door where we were greeted by what was going to be our new family for an unknown period of time.
 Near enough four years later, we were still in foster care, although by this time, I had been moved to other foster families’ various times, been split from my younger sister and brother in the process, been to multiple social work meetings and children’s panels and to end it, we lost our little brother, he was adopted at a young age by our original foster family, this was one of the worst things I had ever experienced, although we didn’t live with him for the full four years we still had agreed contact at a social work office every week, we went to a visit one day and at the end of the two hours we were told by the social worker that it was the last ever contact we would have with him, he was being put up for adoption and we would not see him again, we were never told this until that day, it was the worst experience ever, our only little brother was taken from us and we had the rest of our lives to live without him, knowing he was still alive but we couldn’t see him, it was horrible.

 My life has been a challenge and I have struggled a lot particularly in the past three to four years, I have been at my lowest so many times and I have really struggled to open up about how I have been feeling due to the stigma around mental health, I would bottle it all up then I would just breakdown because I couldn’t deal with it any longer, as of yet I still haven’t learned fully how to cope with borderline personality disorder but I am getting there, although it is going to take a while.
-I am assigned to a community mental health team and have an allocated community psychiatric nurse (CPN) who I speak with weekly.
+I am assigned to a community mental health team who I can seek support from.

 I remind myself daily I need to keep fighting and it will get better through time, although it is difficult to think like that when I am at my lowest, I remind myself it does by remembering how far I’ve came so far in life, I was placed in foster care aged twelve, I left school at sixteen with minimal qualifications, had my first job within ten days of my sixteenth birthday working full time.
 Prior to joining the Scottish Ambulance Service where I am currently working as an emergency call handler and previously as a scheduled care coordinator based with in our ambulance control centres, I was fortunate enough to have been an assistant manager with the Royal Voluntary Service formerly WRVS.
 From 2012 to now I’ve had the opportunity to take part in so many things I’ve never done before and I’ve met so many wonderful people, on top of this I was able to secure my own tenancy aged nineteen.